stfwi/duktape-cc/readme.md

 }
 ```

-## Notes, development context, road map, todo's, etc ...
+## Notes, development context, road map, etc ...

-- This project does not intend to be a base for another nodejs
+- This project does not intend to be a base for another node.js
   or the like.
 The focus is set on fast integration.
 Main application
   fields have been up to now: